skoruba/IdentityServer4.Admin/README.md

 ## Requirements
 - [Install](https://www.microsoft.com/net/download/windows#/current) the latest .NET Core 2.x SDK

+:warning: using older versions may lead to 502.5 errors when hosted on IIS or application exiting immediately after starting when self-hosted

 ## Installation via dotnet new template

 - Install the dotnet new template: